 You will have many opportunities to take your next great profile picture as you pose against the cave system that is 24 kilometers long.
 You can also go island-hopping in Puerto Princesa to maximize your time in Palawan.

 Just like scuba diving, snorkeling is also one of the recommended water activities that you can do in the Philippines this summer.
 The islands here feature the most amazing sea life on earth.
-You can watch them very close!
+You can watch them very closely!
 If you are an underwater lover, you will definitely leave your heart on the Philippines’ shores.
 Fancy swimming with whale sharks?
 Snorkel with these graceful giants in Donsol and do not dare miss this chance to catch an authentic Filipino experience.

 Boracay Island in the Philippines is also a must-visit site for snorkeling.
 Gears will all be provided so you do not have to worry about anything if you are backpacking.